b-m-f/freelytics/api/DEVELOPMENT.md

 - For now to populate -> send a POST to the API `curl -X POST -H "Content-Type: application/json"  --data '{"root": "test", "url": "test"}' localhost:8080/save`

+## Reloading changes
+To hot reload changes, type `recompile` in the iex console and hit enter